Biohazardyee/courses/Year 2/Computer Science/Data Structures and Algorithms/algorithms.md

 The boolean type can have values true or false.
     - The size of the bool type is implementation-specific

+The char type is a character representation type that efficiently encodes members of the basic execution character set.
+    - The C++ compiler treats variables of type char, signed char and unsigned char as having different types.

+Floating-point types provide an approximation of fractional values over a wide range of magnitudes.

 The int type is the default basic integer type.
 It can represent all of the whole numbers over an implementation-specific range.

 A signed integer representation is one that can hold both positive and negative values.
+    - It's used by default or when the signed modifier keyword is present.

+The unsigned modifier keyword specifies an unsigned representation that can only hold non-negative values.

 A size modifier specifies the width in bits of the integer representation used.